HaleTom/deeplearning.ai_notes/CNNs/notes/wk4.md

 * $J_\rm{content}(G,C)$ measures how different the content of $G$ is to $C$.
 * $J_\rm{style}(G,S)$ measures how different the style of $G$ is to $S$.

-Andrew says that using two hyperparameters ($\alpha$ & $\beta$) is unnecessary where one is sufficient, but that's the way it was written.
+Andrew says that using two hyperparameters ($\alpha$ & $\beta$) is unnecessary as a single one can be inversed, but that's the way it was written.

 By minimising the cost function $J(G)$ by gradient descent, we can generate better images.